Registration holds prevent students from enrolling in classes. Before registering, clear all holds.

 Students are expected to declare their major by the conclusion of the semester in which they complete 45 units.
 Students must declare their major by the conclusion of the semester in which they complete 60 units.
 (Transfer students must declare a major in their transfer application.)

-Students who have not declared their major and have completed 60 units will not be able to register until they obtain academic advisement at the Advising Resource Center/EOP.
+Students who have not declared their major and have completed 60 units will not be able to register until they obtain academic advisement.
+Exploratory majors who are not part of EOP should contact the Matador Advising Hub.
+EOP Exploratory majors may contact Dr. Conchita Battle at email@example.com.

 Please note that there are limits to the total number of units you can earn toward a double major, a major and a minor, or double minors.
 Learn more at Major and Minor Policy.